salvatore-lorenzo/salvatore-lorenzo-home/content/publication/roccati-2022/index.md

   findings introduce a paradigm of light-mediated interactions with unprecedented features such as non-reciprocity, non-trivial dependence on field boundary conditions, and range tunability via a loss rate.

-abstract_short: Photon-mediated interaction between quantum emitters in engineered photonic baths is an emerging area of quantum optics.
-At the same time, non-Hermitian (NH) physics is currently thriving, spurred by the exciting possibility to access new physics ...

 publication: '*Optica*'
-publication_short: "abbreviated publication details"
 doi: 10.1364/OPTICA.443955
 ---